Building back better, faster and fairer.

-Keynotes will present on topics of critical importance, while seminars, workshops and other breakout sessions will explore a wider range of emerging research findings.
-A planned range of fringe sessions will offer opportunities to look at eating disorders from different angles.
+Keynotes will present on topics of critical importance, while workshops, short paper and poster presentations will explore a wider range of emerging research findings.

-“Fantastic conference – it's not often that you get to 5.30pm on day 2 of a conference and still feel energised and want more!”
+“Fantastic conference – it's not often that you get to 5.30pm on day two of a conference and still feel energised and want more!”

 All best endeavours will be made to present the programme as printed.
 However, the conference organisers (Beat) and the Scientific Programme Committee reserve the right to alter or cancel, without prior notice, any arrangements, timetables, plans or other items relating directly or indirectly to the EDIC 2022 Conference, for any cause beyond its reasonable control.
 The EDIC 2022 organisers and the Scientific Programme Committee are not liable for any loss or inconvenience caused as a result of such alteration.

 The conference programme relies on delegates having an academic understanding in the field of eating disorders and whilst elements of the conference may be of interest to those outside of the academic field, due to the programme content, design and the nature of the research and debates being presented, the conference content may not be suitable for someone currently suffering and could be significantly triggering for some.